Pancake Day London 2018

 The Social Pantry

-From Saturday 10th until Tuesday 13th (the big day itself), The Social Pantry we will be hosting “a four-day pancake party”.
+From Saturday 10th until Tuesday 13th (the big day itself), The Social Pantry will be hosting “a four-day pancake party”.
 And while, without context, that may sound like a good idea taken waaaay too far, it actually just means they’re adding a choice of three different pancake specials to their menu – you can find banana jam with salted caramel and pecans; berry compote with greek yoghurt and honey; and milk ice cream with dark chocolate sauce and crushed hazelnuts.

 Details: 170A Lavender Hill, SW11 5TG

-Like pancakes?
+Enjoyed your Pancake Day London tour?
 Then you’ll love this thing called brunch…